Kong/Astronode-Broadcaster/README.md

 backlog_size=128
 reuse_addr=true

-# By default Dynode Broadcaster returns all the responses from all the servers
+# By default Astronode Broadcaster returns all the responses from all the servers
 # to skip the responses if not needed, and increase system performance, set this property to "discard_responses=true"
 discard_responses=false